On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Introduction

+We would like to point out that the study of \cite{HouLi08,HouLei09a} is based on a reduced model for some special flow geometry.
+One should not conclude that convection term could lead to depletion of singularity of the Navier-Stokes equations in general.
+It is possible that convection term may act as a destabilizing term for a different flow geometry.
+One of the main findings of \cite{HouLi08,HouLei09a} and the present paper is that convection term carries important physical information that should not be neglected in our analysis of the Navier-Stokes equations.
+Since the behavior of the 3D model is very different from that of the Navier-Stokes equations, it is important to develop a method of analysis that could take into account the physical significance of convection term in an essential way.

 The rest of the paper is organized as follows.
-In Section 2, we study some properties of the 3D model.
-In section 3, we prove the finite time blowup of the inviscid 3D model with mixed Dirichlet Neumann boundary conditions.
-In Section 4, we analyze the finite time blowup of the 3D model with partial viscosity.
-Section 5 is devoted to analyzing the finite time blowup of the 3D model with boundary conditions that conserve energy.
-We prove the global regularity of the 3D model for a class of smooth initial boundary value problems in Section 6.
+In Section 2, we study the local well-posedness of the 3D inviscid model and some properties of the model.
+In section 3, we prove the finite time blowup of the 3D inviscid model with mixed Dirichlet and Robin boundary conditions.
+In Section 4, we prove finite time blowup of the 3D model with partial viscosity.
+Section 5 is devoted to analyzing the finite time blowup of the 3D inviscid model with some conservative boundary conditions.
+In Section 6, we prove the global regularity of the 3D inviscid model for a class of small initial initial data with some appropriare boundary condition.
 A technical lemma is proved in Appendix A.